Southeast Aceh Regency: Administrative districts

-The regency is divided administratively into sixteen districts (kecamatan), listed below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as at mid 2024.
+The regency is divided administratively into sixteen districts (kecamatan), listed below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as of mid 2024.
+The densest populations are found in the eastern districts, along the borders with North Sumatra province.
 The table also includes the locations of the district administrative centres, the number of villages (gampong) in each district, and its post codes.